-For courses starting in 2017 annual fees will be a proportion of the full-time fee, calculated on the basis of the workload of the part-time course compared to an equivalent full-time course.
+The annual fee will be a proportion of the full-time fee, calculated on the basis of the workload of the part-time course compared to an equivalent full-time course.
 If you are studying 60 credits it is half the full-time fee, 80 credits is equivalent to two-thirds of the fee.

 Tuition fees for new international students

 International fee information is available on individual course pages.
 Search our course finder to find the fees for your course.

 Fees quoted are based on full-time study and apply for each year of the course.
 These fees are fixed at this level for each year of your course allowing you to plan your finances for the duration of your studies.

 The academic fee covers tuition and exam costs as well as membership of the students' union.
 The fees are higher than for UK / Non-UK EU students because they are not subsidised by the UK government, but you can get financial help from international scholarships.

 Fees will be substantially reduced for a study abroad or work placement year.
 The amount will depend on your year of entry.
 For students starting in 2018 the reduced fee will be £5,850.

 If you are supported by your government, employer, or other sponsor, you should provide a letter from them addressed to the University, confirming that the fees will be paid directly.
 Sponsors cannot pay by instalments.